canmod/iidda-tools/notes/imputation.md

 If we believe that a certain symbol or data entry marking/technique indicates a genuine zero for a particular period, then we should change that symbol/marking to a zero in the _harmonization step_

+From 1956 onward, Samara's scripts convert '-' to zero.
+For 1924-55, the scripts do not convert empty values to 0.

 Task: function to replace missing values with zeros when appropriate -- such that the strategy for deciding appropriateness is easily readable in the code, with a view towards allowing the user to adjust the strategy.

 There may be different kinds of missing values -- not reportable versus not available -- what do these mean??